HatHeadNinja/iag/README.md

 During the generation, the user will see an animation.

-Footer links out to TRC CTA and learning resources.
+Below animatoin are inks out to TRC CTA and learning resources.

+Footer with link to Twitter thread providing background.